 In 1951, Walter Annenberg won the prestigious Alfred I. duPont Award for pioneering education via television.
 In 1983, he received the Ralph Lowell Medal for his "outstanding contribution to public television."
 Other honors include the Presidential Medal of Freedom, the Linus Pauling Medal for Humanitarianism, and the National Medal of Arts, which he shared with Leonore.

 Leonore Annenberg, like her husband, played a major role in public service.
 In 1981, President Ronald Reagan appointed her Chief of Protocol.
 Mrs. Annenberg served as chairman emeritus of the Foundation of Art and Preservation in Embassies, a private non-profit, non-partisan foundation established to assist the United States Department of State in procuring and maintaining fine and decorative art for United States embassies, chanceries, and ambassadorial residences.
 She was a member of the Committee for the Preservation of the White House among many other boards and committees.
 Her philanthropic efforts earned her the Philadelphia Award and the Wagner Medal for Public Service, among other honors.

-President Geoffrey Cowan speaks about the Annenbergs' dream for Sunnylands.
+Former President Geoffrey Cowan speaks about the Annenbergs' dream for Sunnylands.